 “The Netherlands Pharmacovigilance Centre Lareb received over 100 reports of neuropathy related complaints after use of freely available dietary supplements containing vitamin B6.”

 We found 30 mg of “vitamin” B6 in our “Ultra Mag” supplement containing 5 forms of magnesium.
 We thought that “a B vitamin” was not a problem.
-Maybe it is!
-The company added it for “heart health”, supposedly, but there is no evidence that B6 supports heart health accoring to the NIH.
+But, it is.
+The company added it for “heart health”, supposedly, but there is no evidence that B6 supports heart health according to the NIH.

 Vitamin B6 must be obtained from the diet because humans cannot synthesize it. “

 “Deficiency is seen among alcoholics, and people with end stage kidney disease.”

 “Deficiency can manifest as internal mouth sores, or at the corners of the lips.”

 Because adverse effects have only been documented from vitamin B6 supplements and never from food sources, safety concerning only the supplemental form of vitamin B6 (pyridoxine) is discussed.
 Although vitamin B6 is a water-soluble vitamin and is excreted in the urine, long-term supplementation with very high doses of pyridoxine may result in painful neurological symptoms known as sensory neuropathy.
 Symptoms include pain and numbness of the extremities and in severe cases, difficulty walking.
 Sensory neuropathy typically develops at doses of pyridoxine in excess of 1,000 mg per day.
 However, there have been a few case reports of individuals who developed sensory neuropathies at doses of less than 500 mg daily over a period of months.”

 “Because placebo-controlled studies have generally failed to show therapeutic benefits of high doses of pyridoxine, there is little reason to exceed the UL of 100 mg/day.”